Gaponiko/weatherForecast/README.md

-Weather Forecaster app for Andersen
+Weather Forecaster app for Andersen.